boucaron/randomstuff/SolarStudy.md

 If you need loosely about 13 kWh daily in December, it means you need at least 12 KW of such panels, and you will overproduce monthly more than 1200 kWh from April to September (mean of 39 kWh daily), probably you need at least a buffer of 3 to 4 days at least: 39 to 52 kWh of battery.
 At least 4 DIY batteries: 4 * 3 K€  = 12 K€ at the bare minimum, with a usable capacity of 80 % with 280 Ah of storage: 0.8 * 48 * 280 * 4 =  43 kWh of effective use of the battery, it is a 3.3 day buffer, adding another battery move it to 4 short days for 15 K€.
 A 12 KW PV array is about 24 to 36 panels costing about 3.5 K€ to 4.5 K€, this is small with respect to the battery needs.
-Let say you have 3 times a 4 KW PV array, you need 3 MPPTs of 85 A, for the inverter it depends, ideally you want to minimize the zero load power sucked by the inverter.
+Let say you have 3 times a 4 KW PV array, you need 3 MPPTs of 85 A, for the inverter it depends, ideally you want to minimize the zero load power sucked by the inverter(s).

 # Multiple inverters with different power rating